John-Abbott-College/6P3-Notes/project/presentation/index.md

 #### Git Integration

 - **All work must be merged to the `main` branch and easily accessible**
-- Aim to incorporate or remove ALL branches in `main`
+- ALL branches incorporated in `main`, and removed afterwards, OR removed if not used
     - NOTE: I'm not expecting perfection, but a good effort to clean up the branches is expected.
 - Git history shows good coordination (meaningful commit messages, proper branching)